chandlerpuckett/reading-notes/README.md

-# Code 201 Reading Notes
+# Reading Notes

+## Code 201 - Foundations of Software Development

 ### Purpose
 > This site is here to document the reading for Code 201 & to serve as an online resource for information & best practices associated with HTML, Javascript, and CSS coding languages.